Medicine (6 years including foundation year) [MBChB] Course details

-During phase one you will be based mostly in the Stopford Building on the University of Manchester's Oxford Road campus.
-The Stopford Building contains facilities such as the anatomy dissection room, the Consultation Skills Learning Centre, and IT clusters and a dedicated library for phase one medical students.Consultation Skills Learning Centre
+During Years 1 and 2 you will be based mostly in the Stopford Building on the University of Manchester's Oxford Road campus.
+The Stopford Building contains facilities such as the anatomy dissection room, the Consultation Skills Learning Centre, and IT clusters and a dedicated library for medical students.Consultation Skills Learning Centre

 The Centre is a purpose-built facility designed to teach medical students core skills.
 The Centre houses 24 dedicated consultation rooms designed to replicate hospital outpatient departments and GP surgeries.
 The consultation rooms contain basic medical equipment for practical skills sessions which can be filmed by built-in cameras so you can watch yourself in action for personal reflection and to allow observation by tutors for feedback.
 The aim is to provide as realistic environment as possible to allow you to develop communication skills, learn how to take medical histories and undertake simple physical examinations of simulated patients.Stopford Library

 The main collection of books on medicine is housed within in the University's Main Library, which houses an extensive collection of printed and online material.
-However, books for phase one medical students are also located in the Stopford Library.Health Education Zones
+However, books for Year 1 medical students are also located in the Stopford Library.Health Education Zones

-During phases two and three you will spend your time learning in clinical placements in the Health Education Zones
+During Years 3 to 5 you will spend your time learning in clinical placements in the Health Education Zones